lorossi/advanced-computer-architectures-notes/README.md

 ### The notes are not consistent with the lectures.
 Why?

 I found the lectures quite messy, without a clear ordering or a well defined sequence of topics.
-This is wy many chapters and sections in these notes are not in the same order as the slides for the course are.
+This is why many chapters and sections in my notes are out of order with respect to the slides.

 ### The document does not compile.
 Can you help me?